 The West Maroon Trail requires several creek crossings, none of which have bridges.
 Most of the time, we could hop from rock to rock and keep our feet out of the cold, mountain streams.
 One crossing, however, required wading in a strong, knee deep current.
 Knowing this in advance, most of us strapped on our river shoes and strided on moss covered rock through rushing water, though a few of the girls used the opportunity to clean their hiking boots and stepped right in the frigid creek.

 Eventually, we met up with the masses near Crater and Maroon Lakes.
 These last three miles of aspen groves were pretty.
-I had considered hiking his trail again in the fall for the changing colors, but with aspens at only one end of a 11 mile day, I’m having second thoughts.
+I had considered hiking this trail again in the fall for the changing colors, but with aspens at only one end of a 11 mile day, I’m having second thoughts.
 I’ll have to do some more research because after today, we all felt we would have rather hiked from the Crested Butte to the pass and back as it was flush with wildflowers and much dryer.

-Upon arrival at Maroon Lake we loaded the shuttle that ran every 15 minutes until 5pm.
+Upon arrival at Maroon Lake we loaded in the Aspen shuttle that ran every 15 minutes until 5pm.
 Our bus driver was an aspiring singer who crooned a few John Denver tunes until we reached the ski mountain.
 Here, we exited this shuttle in order to board another shuttle that took us to town.
 We stayed on the bus until the last stop at the station that was centrally located to the restaurants in downtown.
 We asked Information for the best burger in town.
-She directed us to Justice Snow’s that on had inside seating available, so we ended up around the corner at Hops Culture.
+She directed us to Justice Snow’s that only had inside seating available, so we ended up around the corner at Hops Culture.
 Encrusted in mud, bug spray (the mosquitoes were vicious at times) and sunscreen, we plopped ourselves down at two outside tables.

 Fortunately, I’ve never found Aspen to be as pretentious as they claim, and both the servers and tourists were very friendly.
 Most visitors wanted to know what crazy adventure our motley crew had just completed.
 People’s eyes widened when they heard we hiked from Crested Butte.
 Of course, we walked as the crow flies, so the distance was short compared to the 173 mile drive.